weeebdev/HA-hevy/CONTRIBUTING.md

 4. Test you contribution.
 5. Issue that pull request!

+## HACS Validation

+This integration is designed to be compatible with HACS (Home Assistant Community Store).
+When contributing, make sure your changes pass HACS validation:

+1. Run `scripts/hacs_validate` to test locally
+2. Ensure the repository has the required GitHub topics set:
+   - `homeassistant`
+   - `home-assistant`
+   - `hacs-integration`
+   - `hevy`
+   - `fitness`
+   - `workout`
+   - `tracking`

+These topics are essential for HACS to properly categorize and validate the integration.

 ## Any contributions you make will be under the MIT Software License

 In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
 Feel free to contact the maintainers if that's a concern.